Jarins/Solder-Paste-Dispenser-with-DCMotor/README.md

 OLED display 128x32 pixels

-PCB id designed in KiCAD software
+PCB is designed in KiCAD software
 ![Pict2](images/SPD_DC_MotorHBridge.png)

-Firmware is optimized for STM32CubeIDE and CubeMX software from ST Microelectronics.
+Source code of Firmware is optimized for STM32CubeIDE and CubeMX software from ST Microelectronics.

 Source code are easy aplicable to another IDE.